|

 good for seeing the bizarre looking and very

 rare shoebill (or whale-headed) stork.
-It
+It stands

-stands alone four-feet high (over 1 meter),
+alone four-feet high (over 1 meter), with a

-a timid pouting expression.
-It is almost matched
+pouting expression.
+It is almost matched in

-elegant in comparison.
+in comparison.

 SEASONS